AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ..
 Important::

-  Stay on the Transit Network page for any Spoke gateway and Transit GW actions such as attaching a Spoke, detaching a Spoke, connecting to VGW and disconnecting from a VGW.
+  Stay on the Transit Network page for any Spoke Gateway and Transit GW actions such as attaching a Spoke, detaching a Spoke, connecting to VGW and disconnecting from a VGW.
 Do not go to any other pages for these actions.
-For deleting a Spoke gateway or Transit gateway, go to the Gateway page, select the gateway and delete.
+For deleting a Spoke Gateway or Transit Gateway, go to the Gateway page, select the gateway and delete.

 .. |Test| image:: transitvpc_workflow_media/SRMC.png